Blog

 A Market Ready for Autonomous Assistance

-Ecommerce has outgrown manual comparison and multi-tab navigation.
+Well, ecommerce has long outgrown manual comparison and multi-tab navigation.
 Catalogs expand faster than consumers can process, delivery options multiply, and pricing fluctuates hour by hour.
-This creates a perfect environment for agentic AI ecommerce systems that reduce friction and guide shoppers toward faster decisions.
+This creates tension that only agentic AI ecommerce systems can release by reducing friction and guiding shoppers toward faster decisions.

-For merchants, this marks a transition away from an ecosystem where every journey begins on the website.
-Increasingly, it starts with an AI agent interpreting intent — and that makes agent-readiness a competitive advantage.
-So what does all of this lead to?
+As a merchant, you should be ready for a transition away from an ecosystem where every customer journey begins on the website.
+Today, it starts with an AI agent interpreting intent.
+Tomorrow, these agents will act entirely on behalf of customers, making agent-readiness a decisive competitive advantage.

 Business and Market Implications of Agentic Commerce